thirdseed/StackSort/README.md

 # StackSort

 A stack-sorting program created for a school project.
-Implements the stack sorting methodology outlined within the given problems.
+Implements the stack sorting methodology outlined within the given problem.

 Requires C++ 17 or higher.